-The greater ¡°petrosal¡± nerve is the branch that passes through the ¡°petrous¡± (stone-like) part of the temporal bone.
+The greater “petrosal” nerve is the branch that passes through the “petrous” part of the temporal bone.
 The greater petrosal nerve synapses at the pterygopalatine ganglion (in pterygopalatine fossa) (Fig. 4-24) and eventually stimulates the lacrimal gland (Fig. 4-42) to secrete tears.
 It is crucial to recall that VII includes parasympathetic nerve that induces secretions in the head.
-Likewise, the lesser petrosal nerve of IX is the parasympathetic nerve for the parotid gland (Figs. 3-21,22).
+The lesser petrosal nerve of IX is the parasympathetic nerve for the parotid gland (Figs. 3-21,22).

 The smooth muscle is sometimes controlled by our will as if it is voluntary like the skeletal muscle.

 In general, postganglionic fibers of autonomic nerves (not equipped with myelin sheath) (Fig. 3-17) are too thin to travel to a target by themselves.
-Therefore, a sympathetic postganglionic fiber usually travels along with an artery to reach the target organ.
+Therefore, a sympathetic postganglionic fibers usually travel along with arteries to reach the target organs.
 Such examples are the postganglionic fibers from the cervical ganglia (Figs. 3-18,19) and celiac ganglion (Fig. 6-50).

 The parasympathetic postganglionic fibers often go along with other nerves, enclosed by a common epineurium together.
 One example is the postganglionic fiber from the otic ganglion that travels along with a branch of V3 (Fig. 3-21).

 In the case of the postganglionic fiber from the pterygopalatine ganglion, the fiber travels with V2.
 They pass through the inferior orbital fissure (Figs. 4-23,24).
-The postganglionic fiber then travels with the lacrimal nerve of V1 and arrives at the lacrimal gland (Fig. 4-22).
+The postganglionic fiber then travels with the lacrimal nerve of V1 and arrives at the lacrimal gland (Figs. 4-22,27).

-The chorda tympani traveling with a branch of V3 (lingual nerve) has already been discussed in the neck chapter (Fig. 3-35).
+Even if the chorda tympani is not a postganglionic fiber, it travels with a branch of V3 (lingual nerve) (Fig. 3-35).
 Parasympathetic ganglion of the chorda tympani is the submandibular ganglion.
-Sensory ganglion of the chorda tympani is the ¡°geniculate¡± ganglion, for it resembles a (flexed) knee which is called ¡°genu¡± in Latin.
+Sensory ganglion of the chorda tympani is the “geniculate” ganglion, for it resembles a (flexed) knee which is called “genu” in Latin (Fig. 4-27).

 IX has been explained in the neck chapter (Figs. 3-20,21,22), even though IX affects the tongue and parotid gland in the head.
 X influencing the palate has also been elucidated in the neck (Fig. 3-23).